babbymode/Portfolio-Main-Hub/README.md

 Other Programming
- - Contributions to a scientific paper (Will not upload a copy of it here due to potential legal issues, as it has also not been published yet, but I have a copy of a preliminary [and error filled] version available upon request for private inquiry.)
+ - Contributions/assistance to a scientific paper; "Stop and go: exploring alternative mechanisms for dynamic task allocation in social insects" (Will not upload a copy of it here due to potential legal issues, as it has also not been published yet, but I have a copy of a preliminary [and error filled] version available upon request for private inquiry.)